Best last-minute gifts for 2019: Gift cards, Netflix, Disney Plus and more

 Gift cards and online subscription services are two of the best and quickest last-minute gifts you can get.
 They're simple to buy -- many are available on Amazon -- highly flexible and can accommodate a wide range of budgets.

-Whether you're looking to give a highly practical gift, like groceries, or something more entertaining, like a subscription to Netflix, Disney Plus or Spotify, it can all be done nearly instantly and from the comfort of your home.
+Whether you're looking to give a practical gift, like groceries, or something more entertaining, such as a subscription to Netflix, Disney Plus or Spotify, your last-minute shopping can all be done nearly instantly and from the comfort of your home.
 And you can still give most of these in person -- with a plastic or printed card -- as well as by email or, in some cases, text message.
-Here are a handful of great gift cards and subscription services for everyone on your holiday list.
+Here are a handful of last-minute gift ideas from subscription services to stocking stuffers for everyone on your holiday list.

 Disney Plus gives you access to the near entirety of the Disney entertainment universe -- including Marvel, National Geographic, Pixar, "classic" Disney titles and the full Star Wars library.
 That includes The Mandalorian, the instant hit that brought Baby Yoda to the world.
-And thanks to Disney's recent purchase of Fox Studios, you'll find the full library of The Simpsons here, too.
+And thanks to Disney's recent purchase of Fox Studios, you'll find the full library of The Simpsons included with this subscription service, too.
 The cost is $6.99 per month, but preordering 12 months of the service brings the price down to $70 -- or just $5.83 per month.
-And because it supports four simultaneous streams and seven discreet user profiles, it's an ideal gift for most families.
+And because it supports four simultaneous streams and seven discreet user profiles, it's a great gift for most families.
 Just keep in mind that some Verizon and Fios users will already be getting a free year to start.

 You can buy Disney Plus for yourself, or give Disney Plus as a gift.
 Read our Disney Plus review.

 This is the most versatile gift card of them all: Amazon sells just about everything anyone might need.
-They're available in denominations between $1 and $2,000, and they come in nearly every conceivable configuration i.e. physical, printable and digital -- deliverable in person or sent via email, text message or US mail.
+They're available at price point options between $1 and $2,000, and they come in nearly every conceivable configuration i.e. physical, printable and digital -- deliverable in person or sent via email, text message or US mail.

-Apple gift cards are available in denominations from $25 to $200 and can be redeemed online or in Apple stores for hardware devices, software purchases and services including iTunes.
+Apple gift cards make great last-minute gifts and are available in denominations from $25 to $200 and can be redeemed online or in an Apple store for hardware devices, software purchases and services including iTunes.

 Take 'em to the movies with a Fandango gift card that can be redeemed (online only, not in the theater) for tickets or to rent or purchase movies streamed to the device of their choosing.